-Immediately following that sequence, three copies of the length of the following data block (not including the bit framing header) are appended, as shown in Figure 6 above.
-Each length is composed of a 16 bit little endian value indicating the number of bytes, followed by a length check, which is 16 bits calculated as $(((2 << 16) - (2len)) & 0 \times ffff)$.
+Immediately following that sequence, three copies of the length of the following data block (not including the bit framing header) are appended, as shown in the figure above.
+Each length is composed of a 16 bit little endian value indicating the number of bytes, followed by a length check, which is 16 bits calculated as (((2<<16)-(2len))&0xffff).
 The data to be sent follows the three length plus check repetitions.
-For example, if the input sequence is "hello", the hex dump of the sequence of bytes sent out would be:
+For example, if the input sequence is " hello ", the hex dump of the sequence of bytes sent out would be: